cawka/cs118-spring2017/project-3.md

 Before submission, please make sure:

 1. Your code compiles
-2. Client and server conforms to the specification
+2. Your implementation conforms to the specification
 3. `.tar.gz` archive does not contain temporary or other unnecessary files.
 We will automatically deduct points otherwise.

 Submissions that do not follow these requirements will not get any credit.